Dev-5804/ChatApp/DEPLOYMENT_FIXES.md

 - Updated `render.yaml` to properly set environment variables
 - Added catch-all route to serve React app in production

+### 3. Express v5 Compatibility Error ❌ → ✅
+**Problem**: `TypeError: Missing parameter name at 1` due to Express v5 using strict `path-to-regexp` **Solution**:
+- Downgraded Express from v5.1.0 to v4.19.2 for stability
+- Downgraded Multer from v2.0.2 to v1.4.5-lts.1 for compatibility
+- Removed duplicate React routing handlers that were causing conflicts

 ## Files Modified

 1. **server/index.js**